bredele/vomit/doc/getting-started.md

-Let's start with a quick 5 minutes tutorial of Vomit features. <!-- say if they wanna know the motivation to go take a look at his blog post -->
+Let's start with a quick 5 minutes tutorial of Vomit features.

 ## Hello World